freedomofpress/securedrop/docs/generate_securedrop_application_key.rst

 be switched right above the 'Export' button.
 Click the 'Export' button after switching to armored keys.

+.. todo:: I would prefer a filename of ``SecureDrop.pub.asc``, as that
+          explicitly denotes the file is a public key and is ASCII-armored.

-NOTE: This is the public key only.
+.. note:: This is the public key only.

 |Export Key|

 |Export Key 2|

+.. todo:: The screenshot shows them saving the public key with a
+          filename of ``SecureDrop.asc``.
+The screenshot should be consistent with the recommendations in the text of the docs.

-You'll need to verify the fingerprint for this new key during the ``App Server`` installation.
-Double-click on the newly generated key and change to the ``Details`` tab.
-Write down the 40 hexadecimal digits under ``Fingerprint``.
-(Your GPG key fingerprint will be different than what's in this photo.)
+You'll need to provide the fingerprint of this new key during the installation.
+Double-click on the newly generated key and change to the *Details* tab.
+Write down the 40 hexadecimal digits under *Fingerprint*.

 |Fingerprint|

+.. note:: Your fingerprint will be different from the one in the
+          example screenshot.

 Import GPG keys for journalists with access to SecureDrop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. todo:: This is the wrong place for this.
+The first phase of the
+          documentation should be focused just on installing
+          SecureDrop.
+We should have a whole separate section for
+          onboarding journalists.

 While working on a story, journalists may need to transfer some
 documents or notes from the *Secure Viewing Station* to the journalist's